Help from the United Way.

 - Clothes, hygiene supplies, household goods and more.

-- Basic medical items or prescription drug vouchers, discount cares, eyeglasses from Lions Club.
+- Basic medical items or prescription drug vouchers, discount cares, as well as eyeglasses from Lions Club.

 This is a major focus of the United Way and all of their partners.
 Community Action Agencies, job centers, The Urban League and plenty of other agencies are out there and are part of the free United Way 211 service.
 Most combine help with paying bills and living expenses with ongoing case management.
+The United Way services work to address long term stability.
 Some of the programs may include:

 - Educational resources, Head Start for children, Computer Classes, ESL services.